augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 ## Installing and Building OpenARK
 1. Clone our repository: `git clone https://github.com/augcog/OpenARK`, or download the latest release.
+2. `git checkout openark-ubuntu`
 This already has the Eigen changes.

 3. `cd OpenARK && mkdir build && cd build` to create build directory.

-3. `cmake .. -DCMAKE_BUILD_TYPE=Release` to run CMake. librealsense2 will be enabled by default.
+4. `cmake .. -DCMAKE_BUILD_TYPE=Release` to run CMake. librealsense2 will be enabled by default.
 You can add `-DBUILD_AVATAR_DEMO` to build the avatar demo in addition to hand and SLAM, `-DBUILD_DATA_RECORDING` to build the data recording tool, and `-BUILD_TESTS` to build hand tests. `-DBUILD_UNITY_PLUGIN` is not available on Linux at the moment.

-4. `make -j4` to build.
+5. `make -j4` to build.

 ## Running the OpenARK demo applications
 - These applications will show you how core functionalities of OpenARK work